rohitsangwan01/appwrite_telegram_bot/README.md

 ## Note

-Currently there are two functions for building telegram chatBot, using Javascript and Dart
+Currently this repo contains few examples of building telegram bots in multiple languages like : dart, javascript, python